lucidworks/lucidworks-training-files/Machine Learning 4.0.1/README.md

 ### Lab 3.
 Building a Query Intent Classifier
 #### Slide 16:Creating a New Pipeline
-The Name is covered by the pic but it should be
+The Name is not shown because it is covered by another pic but it should be:
 ```
 Labs_department_QI
 ```